nilearn/nilearn/doc/introduction.rst

     :ref:`VBM <example_decoding_plot_oasis_vbm.py>` data.

-    For a machine-learning expert, the value of nilearn can be seen as domain-specific **feature engineering** construction, to go from neuroimaging data to a feature-matrix well suited to statistical learning, or vice versa.
+    For a machine-learning expert, the value of nilearn can be seen as domain-specific **feature engineering** construction, that is, shaping neuroimaging data into a feature matrix well suited to statistical learning, or vice versa.

-Why is machine learning relevant to NeuroImaging: a few examples
+Why is machine learning relevant to NeuroImaging?
+A few examples!
 -----------------------------------------------------------------

 :Diagnosis and prognosis:

-    Predicting a clinical score from brain imaging with :ref:`supervised learning <decoding>` e.g. `[Mourao-Miranda 2012]
+    Predicting a clinical score or even treatment response from brain imaging with :ref:`supervised
+    learning <decoding>` e.g. `[Mourao-Miranda 2012]
     <http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0029482>`_

 :Measuring generalization scores:

-    * **Information mapping**: using the prediction accuracy of a classifier to test links between brain images and stimuli. (e.g.
+    * **Information mapping**: using the prediction accuracy of a classifier to characterize relationships between brain images and stimuli. (e.g.
       :ref:`searchlight <searchlight>`) `[Kriegeskorte 2005]
       <http://www.pnas.org/content/103/10/3863.short>`_

-    * **Transfer learning**: measuring how much an estimator trained on a task generalizes to another task (e.g. discriminating left from right eye movements also discriminates additions from subtractions `[Knops 2009]
+    * **Transfer learning**: measuring how much an estimator trained on one specific psychological process/task can predict the neural activity underlying another specific psychological process/task (e.g. discriminating left from right eye movements also discriminates additions from subtractions `[Knops 2009]
       <http://www.sciencemag.org/content/324/5934/1583.short>`_)